-Since its formation in 2005, the center has employed psychiatrists, neuroscientists, psychologists, neuropsychologists and computer scientists who have conducted clinical and translational research that have resulted in new treatments for addictive disorders and extended the application of existing treatments as well as major work to reduce the stigma of addictive disorders.
+Since its formation in 2005, the Center has employed psychiatrists, neuroscientists, psychologists, neuropsychologists, and computer scientists who have conducted clinical and translational research that has resulted in new treatments for addictive disorders, extended the application of existing treatments, and reduced the stigma of addictive disorders.

 A Wide Range of Clinical and Translational Studies

-We have been among the first to test novel pharmacotherapies for addictive disorders such as acetylcholinesterase inhibitors, dopamine D3 agonists, glycine antagonists and reuptake inhibitors, cognitive enhancing agents, mindfulness training, and real time fMRI neurofeedback for addictive disorders.
+We have been among the first to test novel pharmacotherapies for addictive disorders, such as acetylcholinesterase inhibitors, dopamine D3 agonists, glycine antagonists and reuptake inhibitors, and cognitive-enhancing agents.
+We have also been among the first to test mindfulness training and real-time fMRI neurofeedback for addictive disorders.
 Our clinical trials established the knowledge base for the first clinical practice guidelines for nicotine dependence treatment for people with serious mental illness.
-Our scientists are working to understand the most effective components of 12-step facilitation groups such as alcoholics anonymous and whether this approach is an effective one for teens.
+Our scientists are working to understand the most effective components of 12-step facilitation groups such as Alcoholics Anonymous and whether this approach is an effective one for teens.

-Among the many ongoing translational studies at the center is a trial to evaluate evaluate cognitive control training over brain regions related to craving and inhibitory control with real time fMRI neurofeedback.
-Other studies evaluate both brain and behavioral responses to rewards in the environment, to social influence on impulsive decision-making, and to risk taking.
+Among the many ongoing translational studies at the Center is a trial to evaluate cognitive control training over brain regions related to craving and inhibitory control with real time fMRI neurofeedback.
+Other studies evaluate the effect of addictive disorders on both brain and behavioral responses to cues and rewards in the environment, and the effect of social influence on impulsive decision-making and risk-taking.
 Another line of studies is investigating the similarities in neural response to drug or food cues among those with nicotine dependence and obesity, and their predictive value in smoking cessation and bariatric surgery outcomes.
-Researchers at the center have demonstrated that brain activation to smoking cues is highly predictive of smoking cessation outcomes one month later.
+Researchers at the Center have demonstrated that brain activation to smoking cues is highly predictive of smoking cessation outcomes one month later.

 Visit the Active Studies page for more information.